temporaer/selfspy-vis/README.md

 Usage
 =====

-The script is a modified version of the =selfstats= program.
+The script is a modified version of the `selfstats` program.
 The same options apply.
 Try e.g.

     python vis.py